gtarawneh/languagetool-sublime/README.md

 #### Brief Summary

 This is a simple adapter to integrate [LanguageTool](https://languagetool.org/) (an open source proof-reading program) into [Sublime Text](https://www.sublimetext.com/).
+It is compatible with both ST2 and ST3.

 #### How to Install